-Only staff who feel comfortable with the subject matter teach RSE.
+In the Senior School, only staff who feel comfortable with the subject matter teach RSE.
 All staff involved in this work do not necessarily have to be 'experts' on the issues concerned.
 However, they do require sensitivity to the needs of the group, an ability to deal with questions openly/honestly and to be prepared to refer to more expert advice if necessary.
 Staff will be given opportunities to attend relevant courses to develop their skills.
+In the Prep School, Health Centre staff teach RSE, with follow up from Tutors.

 We believe that most of the RSE programme is best discussed openly with teachers who are known and trusted by the pupils.
 However, we recognise that visitors such as nurses, family planning or sexual health workers, can greatly enhance the quality of the provision as long as they are used in addition to, not instead of a planned programme of RSE.
-Therefore some content is delivered by external professionals or the School Nurses.
+Therefore, some content is delivered by external professionals or the School Nurses.